 A Cargo Manager looks after the goods delivery department of an airline.
 The responsibility of the Cargo Manager is to ensure that the correct procedures are being followed during the operations such as loading, storing, and unloading the goods to and from the airplanes.

 The main task of a Cargo Manager is to ensure that the goods are delivered in good shape to the correct receiver.
-In India currently, there are 10-12K cargo manager jobs are available.
+In India currently, there are 10-12K cargo manager jobs available.

 Salary of a Cargo Manager:-